 Location: Sarasota Opera House, 61 North Pineapple Avenue, Sarasota, FL 34236

-Performance Time: Arrive by 10:30 am; Performance starts at 11:00am; One hour run time, no intermission.
+Performance Time: Arrive by 10am; Performance starts at 10:30am; 90-minute run time, one intermission.

 Cost: FREE (transportation provided courtesy of Embracing Our Differences & tickets provided courtesy of the Sarasota Opera) Space is limited.
 Please click HERE to reserve seats for your students.

 Standards/Benchmarks: Click HERE for pdf

 Teacher Resources: Brundibár Education Guide